7248510/Grab/README.md

 # WIP
-## Grab
+## Initial

-A program to download VSC and other files with Curl on Windows and Linux.
+Initial is a program to download files for Linux and Windows and set up an environment.
+This program is similar to environment, except it is cross platform/I'm designing the program with both platforms in mind unlike Environment.
+Environment currently runs on Windows 10.
 # Secure programming resources
 * [CERT Programming](https://us-cert.cisa.gov/bsi/articles/knowledge/coding-practices/fgets-and-gets_s)
 * [Microsoft Docs](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/fgets-fgetws?view=msvc-160)